eriwen/gradle-js-plugin/README.md

 ```

 ### props2js ###
-- propertiesFile = Properties file to process
+- source = Properties file to process
 - dest = Destination file for output
-- type = One of: 'js', 'json', or 'jsonp'
+- props.type = One of: 'js', 'json', or 'jsonp'
-- *(Optional)* functionName = Function name to wrap JSONP
+- *(Optional)* props.functionName = Function name to wrap JSONP

 What, you want more?
 [Tell me then!](https://github.com/eriwen/gradle-js-plugin/issues)